Badrmoh/make-vpn-work/vpn-on-local/mac-linux/README.md

 This setup requires an ssh server preferably in the same region as the VPN server
+# .ovpn file
+The scripts in this repository expect that a file named `client.ovpn` to exist in the root of this repository.
+Copy your `.ovpn` to the root of this repository before using any of the scripts.

 # Linux

 Install openvpn : `sudo apt install openvpn`